 Most of us don’t like fighting or arguing with people.
 We’d rather everyone got along and that no one ever felt bad.
 Even as an adult, I find it hard to disagree with people whom I like.
 It’s a lot easier to talk about boundaries in principle than it is to put them into practice.

 But the truth is that you can’t avoid conflict in your relationships.
-You can either do what most people do, which is to avoid conflict to such a degree that you end up being passive-aggressive, or you can confront conflict head-on by acknowledging it directly and getting issues out into the open.
+You can either do what most people do, which is to avoid conflict to such a degree that you end up being passive-aggressive, or you can confront conflict head-on by acknowledging it directly, getting issues out into the open, and freely discussing them.

 This isn’t comfortable, and it requires you to stick to your principles and weather other people’s awkwardness.
 But it is the best and most adult way to deal with conflict, and it will lead to stronger relationships.